manish-garodia/manish-garodia/common/mg-library/procedures/compute-instance-custom-image/compute-instance-custom-image.md

 	1. Click **Move Resource** to move the instance to the selected compartment.

 		The instance is moved to the new compartment immediately.
 It is not displayed in the compartment anymore.
 Change to the new compartment and verify that it dispays the instance.

-	Similarly, you can move images, buckets in the object store, etc between compartments.
+	Similarly, you can move images, buckets in the object store, etc. between compartments.
 Moving a bucket to another compartment also moves all the underlying objects stored within the bucket.

+	You can move resources from one compartment to another within your tenancy.
+In this example, we moved an instance to another compartment.

 	> **Note:** Moving a resource does not export it to the Object Store.
 Nor can you move a resource from your tenancy to another tenancy or region.